AmitGupta003/VSD_PD_Workshop_OpenLANE-SKY130/README.md

 ![Screenshot 2023-06-02 215355](https://github.com/AmitGupta003/VSD_PD_Workshop_OpenLANE-SKY130/assets/135353855/7091679f-6957-4a41-b27b-6bfe97fa53c8)

-An Overview of RISC-V
+Introduction to RISC-V
 ------------------------------
 Instruction set architecture (ISA) RISC-V
 If a C programme is to be run on a specific layout, it is first compiled into ALP (depending on the architecture) and then transformed into Machine language (binary).
 The RISC-V should be implemented using a specific RTL.
 The entire process begins with RISC-V architecture, then moves on to RTL, and finally to layout.

-Everything from software to hardware
+From software applications to hardware
 ------------------------------
 Apps are executed on hardware.
 The application software enters the System software block, which turns it into binary format that the hardware can interpret.